777arc/textbook/content/pulse_shaping.rst

 1. The pulses we discussed above only have to be aligned perfectly *at the receiver* prior to sampling.
 Until that point it doesn't really matter if there is ISI, i.e., the signals can fly through the air with ISI and it's OK.

 2. We want a low-pass filter in our transmitter to reduce the amount of spectrum our signal uses.
 But the receiver also needs a low-pass filter to eliminate as much noise/interference next to the signal as possible.
-As a result, we have a low-pass filter at the transsmitter (Tx) and another at the receiver (Rx), then sampling occurs after both filters (and the wireless channel's effects).
+As a result, we have a low-pass filter at the transmitter (Tx) and another at the receiver (Rx), then sampling occurs after both filters (and the wireless channel's effects).

 What we do in modern communications is split the pulse shaping filter equally between the Tx and Rx.
 They don't *have* to be identical filters, but, theoretically, the optimal linear filter for maximizing the SNR in the presence of AWGN is to use the *same* filter at both the Tx and Rx.
 This strategy is called the "matched filter" concept.